modelscope/agentscope/examples/neurosymbolic_QA/README.md

 This example will show:
 - How to set up and use the ReActAgent from AgentScope for neurosymbolic reasoning.
 - How to integrate various Wolfram Alpha query functions into a neurosymbolic question-answering system, particularly for question involves mathetical reasoning.
+- How to use AgentScope Studio to visualize conversations between the agents.

 ## Background
 LLMs are good at many tasks, but fall short in rigorous reasoning, like doing complex mathematical calcuations.